Cycle9898/OC_Projet-14_Wealth-Health_Back-end/README.md

 Your server should now be running at http://locahost:3001 (default URL and port) and you will now have a HR user in your MongoDB database!

-## Populate the MongoDB database with a HR user
+## HR user in the MongoDB database

 Once you run the `populate-db` script, you should have a HR user in your database: